DK Havenergi

-At the national meeting of the Danish Democrats, chairman Inger Støjberg suggested dropping the government's plans to set up solar parks around the country.
-The majority of the solar cell projects that are in play until now are to be set up in Jutland.
-The Danish Democrats will drop these and instead work to get more solar cells on the roofs.
+At the Danish Democrats' national meeting, chairwoman Inger Støjberg proposed dropping the government's plans to set up solar parks around the country.
+The majority of the solar projects that are currently in play are to be set up in Jutland.
+The Danish Democrats want to drop these and instead work to get more solar cells on the roofs.

-- I think ironfields look terrible.
+- I think that iron fields look terrible.
 For me, solar cells belong on roofs and not on good agricultural land, says Inger Støjberg.

-Inger Støjberg also wants to have clarified how much green power is actually needed to cover the Danish energy needs.
-Støjberg criticizes that more power must be produced than is needed in Denmark.
+Inger Støjberg also wants to clarify how much green electricity is actually needed to cover the Danish energy needs.
+Støjberg criticizes that more electricity should be produced than is needed in Denmark.

-- We must not be a battery for the whole of Northern Germany, she said from the podium.
+- We should not be a battery for all of Northern Germany, she said from the podium.

 Ministers must count to ten